-Hate crime involves prejudice and ill-will.
-There has to be evidence that the action complained about was motivated by malice, hatred and ill-will for the action to be treated as hate crime.
-When an offence has been committed a court must take account of the 'hate crime' when sentencing the offender.
+Hate crime involves prejudice and ill will.
+There has to be evidence that the action was motivated by malice, hatred and ill will for it to be treated as a hate crime.
+When an offence has been committed, a court must take account of it being a hate crime when sentencing the offender.

 - breach of the peace

 - sexual assault

 - racially or religiously motivated attacks (these are specific offences)